 Unfortunately, because of those same dense feathers, Orpingtons are particularly prone to fleas and mites.
 Make sure you have a spot in your yard where your chickens can dust bathe on a regular basis in order to keep their feathers and skin clean and pest-free.

-As mentioned earlier, you may also want to be careful integrating a new chicken into a preexisting flock.
+As mentioned earlier, you may also want to be carefully integrating a new chicken into a preexisting flock.
 A Buff Orpington chicken may provide an easy target for aggressive or domineering birds.

 Buff Orpingtons also have a slight propensity towards obesity.
 The average Orpington chicken will eat anything placed in front of it, even when it isn’t hungry, so make sure you’re keeping a close eye on your flock’s daily food intake!